The Thyroid Puzzle

 • Urinary Iodine test: Checks the amount of Iodine in your body.
 Iodine is essential for Thyroid hormone production.

 • Thyroflex test: A reflex test done via a Thyroflex machine.
-Reflexes are controlled by the thyroid and are the original testing method for thyroid function.
+The thyroid controls reflexes and are the original testing method for thyroid function.

-As you can see, there is a lot more to consider when looking into thyroid function and testing, but further options are available if you suffer from thyroid symptoms and your TSH levels are within normal range.
+As you can see, there is much more to consider when looking into thyroid function and testing, but further options are available if you suffer from thyroid symptoms and your TSH levels are within normal range.

 NatMed is available for all your health needs on 08 9339 1999